tomchen/font-template/README.md

 ![FontForge generate font](https://github.com/tomchen/font-template/blob/master/img/7-fontforge_generate_font.png)

+You can stop here and do not need to read the following sections.

-## Other optional workflow and tips
+## Other optional workflows and tips

 ### font_template_single.ai file

 This font template can be used to draw single glyph and produce single glyph SVG.

-The following image depicts guides of a single glyph.
+The following image depicts the guides of a single glyph.
 ![Font template single description](https://github.com/tomchen/font-template/blob/master/template_desc/font_template_single_description.png)

 In FontForge, select a glyph or open a glyph, then click "File" -> "Import...", select "SVG" as "Format", select your single glyph SVG file and import it.